bluenote-1577/floria/README.md

 Suppose you already have a partitioning of reads.
 That is, you have bam files `bam_file1, bam_file2, bam_file3` and you want to use this partioning for the phasing.
 Use the `consensus` binary to get a phasing from the .bam files by `consensus -v (vcf_file) -b (bam_file1) (bam_file2) (bam_file3) -o (consensus_file.txt)`.
 This is useful if you have synthetic data.

-### Assembling output reads in `results/contig/*_reads/`

-If you want to assemble the haplotigs (in the same way strainberry does) then the utility scripts `strains_phase_scripts/assemble_from_glopp_out.py` or `assemble_shortreads_from_glopp_out.py` for long and short reads respectively allow you to do so.
-Ensure that

-1. wtdbg2 (for long-reads)
-2. minimap2
-3. abyss (for short-reads)

-and associated binaries are present in path or edit the files to include paths to the binaries.
-Run

-``strains_phase_scripts/assemble_from_glopp_out.py results_dir results_dir reference.fa`` where `results_dir` is the output of glopp (i.e. the `-o` output).
-All haplotigs will be assembled in `results_dir/intermediate` and all assembled haplotigs will be mapped onto `reference.fa` in the `results_dir/all_assemblies.bam` bam file.
-NOTE: this only works for single contig phasings, i.e. your bam file is only aligned to a single reference.
-I will test this later for multi-contig phasings.